wolfgangj/okami/README.md

 Are we really in such a mess that a comprehensible system can't be more than a toy?

 We'll see how it goes...

+## Usage

+Type `make` to assemble and link the interpreter.
+You might have to change the name of the assembler and linker to just `as` and `ld`.

+To reduce size by stripping debugging symbols, use `make tiny`.
+Run tests with `make test` and start an interactive session with `make repl`.
+The latter actually just does:

+    $ ./okami core.ok

+Running a program can be done by adding more files to process:

+    $ ./okami core.ok hello.ok